CyberT0wel/wetttowel/README.md

 # About Me

 ## Introduction
 Hello!
-I'm [Your Name], a passionate individual with a keen interest in cybersecurity, gaming, animation, and coding.
+I'm Kenny, a passionate individual with a keen interest in cybersecurity, gaming, animation, and coding.
 Currently, I'm on the path to becoming a SOC (Security Operations Center) Analyst, where I aim to utilize my skills to contribute to the cybersecurity landscape.

 ## Interests
 - **Cybersecurity**: My primary focus revolves around cybersecurity.
 I'm fascinated by threat detection, incident response, and staying updated on the latest security trends and technologies.